15 Desserts For Gestational Diabetes

 Fruit often gets a bad rap for being high in sugar, but because it’s packaged up with fibre which slows down digestion, the effect on blood glucose levels is less than a food containing added sugar.

-Fruit also offers valuable nutrients such as vitamins, minerals and antioxidants which are essential to a healthy pregnancy, so having fruit in moderation is a great way to satisfy your sweet cravings.
+Fruit also offers valuable nutrients such as vitamins, minerals and antioxidants which are essential to a healthy pregnancy, so having fruit in moderation is a great way to satisfy your sweet tooth.

 You can also serve fruit with a source of fat such as nut butter or Greek yoghurt to further slow down the release of glucose into the bloodstream.